 The email may start off with a simple “Hi!” or perhaps, “Dear Sir or Madam.”
-It will then go on to promise that, “We can get your site on the 1st page of Google; for next to nothing!”
+It will then go on to promise that, “You can get ranked #1 on Google; for next to nothing!”
 Or maybe they’ll just explain just how bad your food truck’s website is in relationship to its search engine optimization.

 Spotting The Junk

-Fielding emails promising professional SEO services has become part of life of most website owners.
+Fielding emails promising professional SEO services that will get ranked #1 on Google has become part of life of most website owners.
 In most cases it’s pretty easy to spot these sales techniques, but we’ve recently noticed that some are getting pretty sophisticated.
 In fact, I received one such email recently, so I thought it was a good opportunity to bring up these kinds of SEO “promises” to make sure you understand this recent change in internet marketing.

 This article is for those of you that might be a little confused by these sales pitches or unsure if they might actually help your mobile food business.
 If you are like many of the vendors I speak with and don’t know much about SEO; what these marketers are pitching might sound pretty good, unfortunately you are exactly who they are trying to target.

 Some of these messages are really obvious that you’re receiving a bulk email that actually has nothing to do with you.
 In other instances, the emails are actually quite clever and make it seem like someone actually did their research and did looked at what you’re site is doing online.